-On today’s date in 1858, John Quinn’s Peninsula Hotel was destroyed when a spring storm coming off Lake Ontario separated the mainland from the what’s now known as Toronto Islands.
+On today’s date in 1858, John Quinn’s Peninsula Hotel in Toronto was destroyed when a spring storm coming off Lake Ontario separated the mainland from what’s now known as Toronto Islands.

-The storm’s changes proved permanent, and within one month, steamers were able to pass through the eastern gap of the Toronto Islands.
+The landscape changes proved permanent, and within a month, steamers were able to pass through the eastern gap of the Toronto Islands.